 Special Educational Needs and Disabilities As we pride ourselves on knowing all the children in our school personally, we ensure that every child's progress and needs are carefully tracked to ensure that we are providing provision that is entirely relevant to the child.
 The SENDCO (Special Educational Needs and Disabilities Co-ordinator) is responsible for co-ordinating support for children with special education needs.
-In some cases, particularly for children with a statement of special educational needs, additional support may be arranged if appropriate.
+In some cases, particularly for children with an Education, Health and Care Plan, additional support may be arranged if appropriate.
 This additional support may be given on a short term basis or over a longer period where children experience specific learning difficulties.
 We are also able to call upon the support of the schools' education psychologist and the Special Needs Support Service.
 These experts support us in making assessments and devise appropriate programmes of work.
-Parents are consulted when children are involved in any special arrangements.
-Children, parents, teachers, teaching assistants and, if relevant, specialists all contribute to planning action to meet individual needs.
-We are proud to have attained the Dyslexia Friendly Award.
+Parents and carers are consulted when children are involved in any special arrangements.
+Children, parents and carers, teachers, teaching assistants and, if relevant, specialists all contribute to planning action to meet individual needs.
+We are proud to have gained the Dyslexia Friendly Award again in 2021.
 Home Learning Home learning tasks are set to encourage discussion at home about your child's learning and to build upon the skills and knowledge used in the classroom.
 Tasks are appropriate to the age and abilities of the children and increase as the children progress through the school.
 All children are expected to read at home, learn spelling rules and times tables.
-Children in Key Stage 2 are asked to carry out further tasks linked to their topic to support learning being undertaken at school.
+Children in Key Stage 2 are asked to carry out further tasks linked to their theme to support learning being undertaken at school.
 The home learning policy is reviewed annually and a copy of the policy is available from the school office, and is on the school's website.